inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 ## GCP ACCOUNT
 1. Create an account with your Google email ID
+2. Grant permissions to the APIs
-2. Set up a project
+3. Set up a project
-3. Set up a service account and authentication
+4. Set up a service account and authentication

 ### SERVICE ACCOUNT AND AUTHENTICATION
 After you have created a GCP account and project, you'll need to set up a service account for Terraform.